 Our sport facilities are impressive, extensive and includes rugby pitches, indoor and outdoor cricket nets, tennis courts, astro-turf pitch, fitness suite, sports hall, grass cricket squares and an indoor swimming pool.

-The RGS Sport & PE Department is a strong, enthusiastic and forward thinking team, which comprises of 6 full-time PE specialists and two PE gap students along with a part time sports administrator.
+The RGS Sport & PE Department is a strong, enthusiastic and forward thinking team, which comprises of full-time PE specialists and PE gap students along with a part time sports administrator.

-- Mr D. Guthrie – Key Stage 3 Leader/SSCO/ Head of Cricket
+- Mr D. Pettifer - Head of PE

 All members of the department, as well as a huge number of other staff, contribute to the excellent delivery of the National Curriculum & A Level Physical Education, as well as a full commitment to our extensive & rapidly expanding extra curricular sports programme.